Edfood/ThermalMonitor/README.md

 # ThermalMonitor
 A Simple Mac OS X application for displaying the CPU temperature in status bar.

-The temperature display feature is kept to a minimum so as not to increase the CPU usage.
+The features of this app are kept to a minimum so as not to increase the CPU usage.

 The temperature is updated every 2 seconds.